doki-theme/doki-theme-web/CONTRIBUTING.md

 ### Application specific templates

-Once you have a new master theme definitions merged into the default branch, it's now time to generate the application specific templates, which allow us to control individual theme specific settings.
+Once you have a new master theme definitions merged into the default branch, it's now time to generate the application specific templates, which allows us to control individual theme specific settings.

 You'll want to edit the function used by `buildApplicationTemplate` and `appName` [defined here](https://github.com/doki-theme/doki-master-theme/blob/596bbe7b258c65e485257a14887ee9b4e0e8b659/buildSrc/AppThemeTemplateGenerator.ts#L79) in your `masterThemes` directory.

-In the case of this plugin the `buildApplicationsTemplate` should use the `chromeTemplate` and `appName` should be `chrome`.
+In the case of this plugin, the `buildApplicationsTemplate` should use the `chromeTemplate` and `appName` should be `chrome`.

 We need run the `generateTemplates` script.
 Which will walk the master theme definitions and create the new templates in